MaLA-LM/GlotEval-HumanEval/README.md

-# PolyEval
+# GlotEval

 Large Language Models (LLMs) are widely used, but can generate misleading outputs, posing potential risks.
 Evaluating LLMs, especially in low-resource languages, remains challenging due to limited benchmarks.
-PolyEval addresses this gap by providing an automatic evaluation toolkit that supports diverse tasks, benchmarks, and metrics.
+GlotEval addresses this gap by providing an automatic evaluation toolkit that supports diverse tasks, benchmarks, and metrics.
 It also integrates human feedback mechanisms, enabling qualitative assessments alongside automated evaluation.
-By combining both approaches, PolyEval ensures a more comprehensive and reliable assessment of LLM performance across diverse linguistic settings.
+By combining both approaches, GlotEval ensures a more comprehensive and reliable assessment of LLM performance across diverse linguistic settings.

 ## 🌟 Key Features